ethstorage/web3-url-verifier/README.md

 ```

 This causes the retrieved content to differ from the original on-chain content, triggering verification failures.

+Not all HTML pages are affected.
+For example, the VBlog homepage discussed earlier verified successfully because its page structure did not trigger the gateway's injection logic, while other HTML pages may receive injected content.

 **Impact scope**: Only affects HTML files.
 JS, CSS, PNG, etc., are not impacted.
 After removing the injected script and recalculating, verification passes normally.